The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 3. Beginning Stacking

 Once you’ve lined the bottom with paper towels, place one or more slices, depending on how many your container can take.
 Then, place a paper towel on top.
-Repeat the paper towel-pizza process until all the pieces are fit.
+Repeat the paper towel-pizza process until all the pieces fit.
 Get another container should you need to.

-4. The Lid On the Container
+4. The Lid On The Container

 5. Freezing Option